SSWConsulting/SSW.Rules.Content/rules/creating-action-items/rule.md

 - The outcomes from agenda points marked as “for decision”
 - [Off topics that require more discussion](/keep-track-of-a-parking-lot-for-topics) by subsets of the meeting’s attendees – aka a “parking lot”
 - Ad hoc tasks that come up from brainstorming, usually sent as separate email tasks or created as PBIs in a backlog
-- A date scheduled for the next meeting (if needed)
+- Scheduling the next meeting, if necessary